bglindner/SourceApp/README.md

 Python implementation of the Unix-based environmental monitoring tool.

+# SourceApp is still in active development.
+Check back here for updates and the eventual release.

 # Description
 SourceApp is a bioinformatic workflow designed to apportion fecal signal amongst multiple competing sources in short read metagenomes collected from impaired